 Here's how long it will take to get your tax refund in 2022

 Three-quarters of all Americans get an annual tax refund from the IRS, which often is a family's biggest check of the year.
-But as this tax season opens on January 24, taxpayers could see a repeat of last year's snarls in processing, when about 30 million taxpayers had their returns — and refunds — held up by the IRS.
+But with this tax season now open, taxpayers could see a repeat of last year's snarls in processing, when about 30 million taxpayers had their returns — and refunds — held up by the IRS.

-Treasury Department officials warned on Monday that this year's tax season will be a challenge once the IRS starts processing returns on January 24.
+Treasury Department officials warned on Monday that this year's tax season will be a challenge with the IRS starting to process returns on January 24.
 That's largely due to the IRS' sizable backlog of returns from 2021.
-As of December 23, the agency had 6 million unprocessed individual returns — a significant reduction from a backlog of 30 million in May, but far higher than the 1 million unprocessed returns that is more typical around the start of tax season.
+As of December 31, the agency had 6 million unprocessed individual returns — a significant reduction from a backlog of 30 million in May, but far higher than the 1 million unprocessed returns that is more typical around the start of tax season.

-That may make taxpayers nervous about delays in 2022, but most Americans should get their refunds within 21 days of filing, the IRS said earlier this month — with some caveats.
+That may make taxpayers nervous about delays in 2022, but most Americans should get their refunds within 21 days of filing, the IRS said this month — with some caveats.
+Claiming the Earned Income Tax Credit or the Child Tax Credit will slow down your tax return due to regulations designed to deter fraud, but that means people who claim those credits and filed their returns on January 24 or close to that date may not receive their refund until early March, the IRS said.

-For instance, errors like math problems or incorrectly stating how much you received from the advanced Child Tax Credit payments could get your tax return flagged, leading to delays of weeks or even months.
+And other issues can slow down your refund, such as errors like math problems or incorrectly stating how much you received from the advanced Child Tax Credit payments.
+In those cases, your tax return could get flagged, leading to delays of weeks or even months.

+However, some taxpayers may inadvertently claim the wrong amount on their tax returns this year — and through no fault of their own.
+The IRS on Monday said that some of its Child Tax Credit letters — letter 6419 — included incorrect information about the amount some taxpayers received.
+The IRS is asking taxpayers to refer to the letter when filling out their tax return.

+But if that happens, that taxpayer's return may not match what the IRS has on file, leading to the return getting flagged — and delays in getting their return processed and their refund sent to them, said Larry Gray, a CPA and government relations liaison for the National Association of Tax Professionals.

 In the meantime, tax experts say there are some steps taxpayers can take to help ensure a quick tax refund, which is even more important this year given that the IRS is starting with a backlog.
 On Wednesday, National Taxpayer Advocate Erin M. Collins issued a report to Congress that warned she is "deeply concerned about the upcoming filing season" given the backlog, among other issues.